-The Apollo program was the third United States human spaceflight program carried out by the NASA, which accomplished landing the first humans on the Moon from 1969 to 1972.
+The Apollo program was the third United States human spaceflight program carried out by NASA, which accomplished landing the first humans on the Moon from 1969 to 1972.

 During the Apollo 11 mission, astronauts Neil Armstrong and Buzz Aldrin landed their Apollo Lunar Module (LM) and walked on the lunar surface, while Michael Collins remained in lunar orbit in the command and service module (CSM), and all three landed safely on Earth on July 24, 1969.
 Five subsequent Apollo missions also landed astronauts on the Moon, the last in December 1972.
 In these six spaceflights, twelve men walked on the Moon.